 For city walks and exploring urban landscapes, pack a pair of comfortable walking shoes.
 I recommend sports shoes, everyone wears them here.

-If you are not planning to do very big hikes, you can as well pack versatile trail runners and use them in the cities as well as on the hikes instead of the boots.
+If you are not planning to do very big hikes, you can also pack versatile trail runners and use them in the cities as well as on the hikes instead of the boots.
 I have Salomon trail runners, and I use them for easier hikes in Norway.

 3. Sandals or flip flops